 Yes.
 You can have a security freeze lifted for a temporary period of time.
-This is done at no charge for victims and seniors who are at least 65 years of age.
+This is done at no charge for victims and seniors who are at least 65 years old.
 For non-victims, however, there is a \$10 charge for either temporarily lifting the security freeze.
 The steps to do so are as follows:

-- Contact the credit reporting agencies above. - The manner by which you contact them is determined by them, but it may be by way of telephone, fax or over the Internet. - You must provide proper identification; - You must provide your unique PIN or password; - You must include during what time period your credit report will be accessible.
+- Contact the credit reporting agencies above. - The manner by which you contact them is determined by them, but it may be by way of telephone, fax or over the Internet or by mail; - You must provide proper identification; - You must provide your unique PIN or password; - And, you must include during what time period your credit report will be accessible.